Research

 In my research method I have seamlessy intertwined conscious spatial feeling, touch, meditation, comtemplation and introspection with rational, logical en analytical thinking.
 I don’t use technology.

-By connecting my Happerceptive Sensitive ability from Haptonomy with the reserach method of cultural anthropology – the participant observation – a unique innovative method of research has emerged: the Happerceptive Participatory Observation (HPO).
+By connecting my Happerceptive Sensitive ability from Haptonomy with the research method of cultural anthropology – the participant observation – a unique innovative method of research has emerged: the Happerceptive Participatory Observation (HPO).

 Through this unique and innovative method of research, I have been able to feel step by step the workings and laws of the Human Spirit and thereby further advance the science of Affectivity.